walles/batterylogger/README.md

 show stale data the next time you activate it.
 What should we do about that?
 When becoming visible, if the most recent data point is older than 1h or so, reload the history.

+* If the sampling service throws an exception, store the exception stack trace in a world readable file in a world readable directory.